LeaderPortfolio

 Master's Degree

-Obtained a Master's degree in business from National Taiwan University
+Obtained a Master of Business Administration from National Taiwan University.

 Philanthropic Impact